Is there a connection between creativity and mental illness?

 This seems to demonstrate the negative thesis: creative people are less likely to experience mental illness — except for bipolar disorder, which was slightly higher for creatives.

-However, the close relatives of creatives were overrepresented in the total population for schizophrenia, bipolar disorder, and autism.
+And there’s another plot twist!
+The close relatives of creatives were over-represented in the total population for schizophrenia, bipolar disorder, and autism in the Swedish study:

-Epstein refers to another study that makes that very argument: “Genome-wide association study of school grades identifies a genetic overlap between language ability, psychopathology and creativity.”
+Epstein refers to another study that makes that very argument: “Genome-wide association study of school grades identifies a genetic overlap between language ability, psychopathology and creativity,” (Scientific Reports doi: 10.1038/s41598-022-26845-0).

 Even more interesting is how the mechanism of creativity might work as an offramp from the road to mental illness.
 The authors of the original study describe an experiment where “people with schizophrenia, and their relatives, and creative people all had difficulty suppressing the precuneus — a part of the brain involved in creativity — while working on a task that scientists assigned them.”